tdunning/t-digest/README.md

 can get much better tail accuracy than before without losing much in terms of median accuracy.
 It also means that insertion into a `MergingDigest` is much faster than before since we have been able to eliminate all fancy functions like sqrt, log or sin.

+The `AVLTreeDigest` does not support any scale functions beyond what it historically has supported.
+This means that digests will be much larger than would be produced by `MergingDigest` for the same compression.
+Work is (slowly) ongoing to support all scale functions in the `AVLTreeDigest`.

 ### Better Interpolation
 The better accuracy achieved by the new scale functions partly comes from the fact that the most extreme clusters